ariebovenberg/whenever/docs/overview.rst

    forwards in time, because offsets in real world timezones aren't always constant.
    That is, the offset may be different after moving backwards or forwards in time.
-   If you need to shift an :class:`~whenever.OffsetDateTime` instance, either convert to UTC or a proper timezone first.
+   If you need to shift an :class:`~whenever.OffsetDateTime` instance, either convert to UTC or a proper :class:`~whenever.ZonedDateTime` first.

 Ambiguity in timezones
 ----------------------